Listen to this article in audio form! It’s #172 on the Barrel Racing Tips podcast.

 When a horse’s system is already overwhelmed with toxins, it’s especially important that we know how to read the signs and take appropriate action to avoid a game of “chasing symptoms” which often includes adding even more toxic substances, further exacerbating the problem.

-As we pile on immune, digestive and joint supplements, plus herbal support, injections, anti-inflammatories, steroids, dewormer, vaccinations, anti-biotics, fly control, processed feeds, refined oils, and beautiful hay that was sprayed with pesticide and fertilizer, AND make sure they have clean water (treated with chemicals or tainted with chemical runoff) all in the name of “giving our horses the best care,” we may actually be creating a barrier in the way of optimal health.
+As we pile on immune, digestive and joint supplements, plus herbal support, injections, anti-inflammatories, steroids, dewormer, vaccinations, anti-biotics, fly control, processed feeds, refined oils, and beautiful hay that was sprayed with herbicide and fertilizer, AND make sure they have clean water (treated with chemicals or tainted with chemical runoff) all in the name of “giving our horses the best care,” we may actually be creating a barrier in the way of optimal health.

 Of course there’s a time and place for many of the items mentioned above, and we can be appreciative for the advancements that are continually being made for promoting horse health and performance.
 However, it’s also important to understand the lesser known drawbacks that come alongside the everyday products that now seem to be a critical part of our, and our horse’s lives – and what we must do to minimize or prevent their negative effects to help our equine partners have not only successful careers, but long, happy lives.